cbates8/CompostMonitoringSystem/README.md

     - Configure nano to run python script

 # Main.py:
-  This file is responsible for data storage, sensor calibration, and lcd display.
-By default, the file is configured to three moisture sensors, three temperature sensors, and the utilization of a 4x20 i2c LCD screen.
-The data is saved locally using pickleshare and copied to a removable drive using shutil.
+  This file is responsible for data collection and storage.
+By default, the file is configured to three moisture sensors, three temperature sensors.
+The data is saved locally using pickleshare and sent to the cloud using Notehub.
 Editting any of these factors should be done in this file.

 # moistureSensor.py
   This class is responsible for configuring the moisture sensor.
 The class extends ReadSensor and ensures the propper calibration of the sensors,